 The existing and proposed cooling equipment is electric.

-The climate zone is determined from the county-to-climate-zone mapping table.

 The building falls into one of the categories listed in Table 28 through Table 32.
 Building type descriptions and examples are provided in Table 26 and Table 27.

 For early retirement projects: ER projects involve the replacement of a working system.
 Additionally, the ER approach cannot be used for projects involving a renovation where a major structural change or internal space remodel has occurred.
 A ROB approach should be used for these scenarios.

 If these conditions are not met, the deemed savings approach cannot be used, and the Simplified M&V Methodology or the Full M&V Methodology must be used.

+Manufacturer datasheets for installed equipment or documentation of AHRI or DOE CCMS certification must be provided.,

 Baseline Condition